goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 2.6 Shutdown the process gracefully when a stranger comes to town
+## ![✔] 2.6 Exit the process gracefully when a stranger comes to town

 **TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
 A common practice suggests restarting the process carefully using a process management tool like Forever or PM2